Skip to main content

 • participation costs for teachers taking sector-specific training courses.

-Within its budget, the Ministry of National Education sets aside an amount equal to 2,700 average salaries for a chartered teacher for CPD measures at the national level.
+The minister responsible for school education sets aside an amount equal to 2,700 average salaries for a chartered teacher for CPD measures at the national level.
 The funding is allocated for:

 • national-level initial and in-service teacher training programmes;